mikeizbicki/cmc-csci040/hw_05/README.md

    In order to get this credit, I must be able to access your webpage directly from my own computer by connecting to your IP address.
    This will likely require you to do a bit of research into networking.

-The following tasks are worth 6 points of extra credit:
+The following tasks are worth 6 points each.
+Each of these tasks requires either more advanced SQL queries (i.e. `SELECT` statements) or modifying the underlying table schemas.

 1. Display only 50 messages at a time in the messages route, and include a button at the bottom to go to the "next" and "previous" message pages.